tomjaguarpaw/blog.poisson.chat/posts/2022-09-21-quantified-constraint-trick.md

 = Application: *generic-functor*

 What do I need that trick for?
-It comes up in generic metaprogramming with parameterized types.
+It comes up in generic metaprogramming.

 Imagine deriving `Functor` for `Generic` types (no `Generic1`, which is not as general as you might hope).
 One way is to implement the following class on